 This process can decrease the level of baseline pain a chronic pain patient experiences on a day to day basis.

-Pain conditions that are often effectively treated by Ketamine include: Fibromyalgia, Neuropathic pain, Complex Regional Pain Syndrome (CRPS), and Trigeminal Neuralgia.
+Pain conditions that are often effectively treated by Ketamine treatment include: Fibromyalgia, chronic migraines, chronic back pain, neuropathic pain, Complex Regional Pain Syndrome (CRPS), and Trigeminal Neuralgia.

 The default mode network in your brain produces most of the normal conscious thoughts that you have on a day to day basis.
 In depression, the default mode network is hijacked by other parts of the brain, with the result being that resting thought becomes entirely consumed with negative ruminations.
 By temporarily disconnecting these areas chemically, Ketamine can disrupt the cycle that is causing unwanted negative thought patterns.
 When this effect is combined with therapy and Ketamine’s neuroplastic influence, new pathways can be forged that train the brain to think positively again.